OpenVoiceOS/community-docs/docs/install_raspbian.md

 Raspberry Pi Imager is available [here](https://www.raspberrypi.com/software/).
 There have been issues when using Raspberry Pi Imager to burn pre-built images.
 From Linux we have had success starting the imager with the command `sudo raspi-imager`.

-## Use a pre-built OVOS/PI Environment image saved to an SD card
+## Use a pre-built OVOS/PI Environment image saved to an SD card (option on hold as we build a central image server)

-Download a pre-built OVOS/PI image from [dead link: OpenVoiceOS Downloads Site](https://downloads.openvoiceos.com/images/raspbian/).
+We are currently in the process of building a centralized image server for our pre-built images.
+Once the server is complete, you'll be able t download a pre-built OVOS/PI image from a central site.
+Thank you for your patience.

 Here are two methods to install your OVOS/PI image file onto your SD card.